Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 The mouth contains hundreds of different species of bacteria, most of which are harmless or even beneficial.
 However, when oral hygiene is neglected, harmful bacteria can proliferate, forming a sticky film called plaque on the surfaces of the teeth.
 If plaque is not removed regularly, it hardens into tartar (calculus), which cannot be removed by brushing alone.

 As harmful bacteria multiply beneath the gum line, the body's immune system responds with inflammation.
 This is the body's natural defence mechanism, but when the infection persists — as it does in untreated periodontitis — the inflammatory response becomes chronic.
+Chronic inflammation is significant because it does not stay localised to the gums.
+Inflammatory mediators, including cytokines and interleukins, enter the bloodstream and can affect tissues and organs elsewhere in the body.

 This concept is known as the "oral-systemic link," and it extends beyond heart disease.
 Research has also explored associations between periodontitis and conditions such as type 2 diabetes, respiratory infections, and adverse pregnancy outcomes.
 The common thread is chronic inflammation and the entry of oral pathogens into the circulatory system.
+This is why dental professionals increasingly view gum health as a component of overall systemic health, not merely an isolated dental concern.

 When Professional Dental Assessment May Be Needed